StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/substring.md

   - If `pos` is 0, an empty string is returned.
   - `pos` can be a negative integer.
 In this case, this function extracts characters starting from the end of the string.
 See Example 2.
   - If the position specified by `pos` exceeds the range of the string, an empty string is returned.
 See Example 3.
-- `length`: optional, a positive integer that specifies the number of characters to extract.
+- `len`: optional, a positive integer that specifies the number of characters to extract.
   - If `len` is specified, this function extracts `len` characters starting from the position specified by `pos`.
   - If `len` is not specified, this function extracts all the characters starting at `pos`.
 See Example 1.
   - If `len` exceeds the actual length of the matching characters, all the matching characters are returned.
 See Example 4.